valensupport/valensupport.github.io/pages/web_services.md

 ### Http Status Codes

 A list of responses to common errors.
-Detailed information about the response messages can be found by following the instructions in .
+Detailed information about the response messages can be found by following the instructions in [OpenAPI 3 Definitions for Customer Specific API](customer_specific_apis.html).